Persepolis: Early travellers

-The fruitful region was covered with villages until its frightful devastation in the 18th century; and even now it is, comparatively speaking, well cultivated.
-The Castle of Estakhr played a conspicuous part as a strong fortress, several times, during the Muslim period.
-It was the middlemost and the highest of the three steep crags which rise from the valley of the Kur, at some distance to the west or northwest of the necropolis of Naqsh-e Rustam.

-The French voyagers Eugène Flandin and Pascal Coste are among the first to provide not only a literary review of the structure of Persepolis, but also to create some of the best and earliest visual depictions of its structure.
-In their publications in Paris, in 1881 and 1882, titled Voyages en Perse de MM.
-Eugene Flanin peintre et Pascal Coste architecte, the authors provided some 350 ground breaking illustrations of Persepolis.
-French influence and interest in Persia's archaeological findings continued after the accession of Reza Shah, when André Godard became the first director of the archeological service of Iran.

-In the 1800s, a variety of amateur digging occurred at the site, in some cases on a large scale.
+The French travellers Eugène Flandin and Pascal Coste were among the first to provide not only a literary description of the structure of Persepolis, but also some of the best and earliest visual depictions of it.
+In their publication Voyage en Perse de MM.
+Eugène Flandin, peintre, et Pascal Coste, architecte, the authors provided some 350 illustrations of Persepolis.
+In the 19th century a variety of amateur digging occurred at the site, in some cases on a large scale.

+Scientific excavations

-The first scientific excavations at Persepolis were carried out by Ernst Herzfeld and Erich Schmidt representing the Oriental Institute of the University of Chicago.
-They conducted excavations for eight seasons, beginning in 1930, and included other nearby sites.
+French influence and interest in Persia's archaeological findings continued after the accession of Reza Shah, when André Godard became the first director of the archaeological service of Iran.
+The first scientific excavations at Persepolis were carried out by Ernst Herzfeld and Erich Schmidt on behalf of the Oriental Institute of the University of Chicago.
+They conducted excavations for eight seasons, beginning in 1930, which also included other nearby sites.